Tornado outbreak of May 15–16, 2025: Clayton–St. Louis, Missouri/Granite City, Illinois

 The now nearly mile-wide tornado then moved through the northwestern part of St. Louis at EF2 intensity.
 Many brick townhouses and other homes collapsed or were heavily damaged, with roofs removed and exterior walls knocked down; many trees were damaged, and power poles were snapped.
 The Harlem Tap Room bar, with 20 people inside, also collapsed, but no fatalities occurred there.
 This damage was also likely caused by the rear flank downdraft as it was outside of the tornado's damage path.
 The tornado peaked at mid-range EF3 intensity along North Newstand Avenue, flattening multiple brick townhouses.
 Another brick townhome on Marcus Avenue was also flattened at EF3 intensity, and a church nearby had its roof partially removed and its steeple knocked off.
 Continuing east-northeastward, the tornado heavily damaged a flagpole as it crossed Route 115 before heavily damaging more brick townhouses, including some that collapsed, other homes, businesses, and churches were heavily damaged and had shattered windows, and power poles and trees were snapped.
-The tornado then crossed I-70, damaging multiple warehouses and snapping power poles as it moved through an industrial area in a train yard before crossing the Mississippi River into Madison County, Illinois.
+The tornado then crossed I-70, damaging multiple warehouses and snapping power poles as it moved through an industrial area in a train yard before crossing the Mississippi River into Madison County, Illinois, causing additional EF1 damags to structures before dissipating at 2:53 p.m.

-The now smaller and weaker tornado then moved ashore west of Granite City, damaging trees as it moved east-northeastward.
-The tornado then crossed IL 3, and struck the northern part of the city, damaging homes and snapping and uprooting more trees.
-The tornado then crossed IL 203, damaging more trees, businesses, homes, and a medical center.
-The tornado then struck Pontoon Beach, damaging more trees and homes.
-The tornado then crossed IL 111 and moved into an open field before passing over the I-270 and I-255/IL 255 interchange.
-The tornado then moved through the northwestern part of Glen Carbon, damaging a storage facility and more trees.
-The tornado then crossed IL 157, causing minor damage to a home before dissipating southwest of Edwardsville just east of the Southern Illinois University Edwardsville campus at 3:05 p.m.
 CDT.

-The tornado was on the ground for 26 minutes, had a path length of 23.3 mi, was 1750 yd at its largest width, and moved at an average speed of 55 mph.
+The tornado was on the ground for 14 minutes, had a path length of 12.29 mi, was 3168 yd at its largest width, and moved at an average speed of 55 mph.
 The mayor of St. Louis confirmed that five people were killed and the tornado caused $1.6 billion in damage; one of the deaths was later determined to have been caused by wind damage and not the tornado itself, leaving the death toll from the tornado at four.
 Ameren reported more than 100,000 customers without power in the city.
 Additionally, 38 people were injured by the tornado.